 A hostage negotiation vehicle (HNV) is a specialized blend of tools, technology and resources integrated into a secure and controlled environment where negotiators can quickly and safely resolve any crisis or hostage situation.

 Our team at Frontline Communications includes experts in system design engineering and integration, all dedicated to developing HNVs that meet the unique needs of any department, agency or environment.
-This article provides an overview of how Frontline Communications assists customers in designing, building, implementing and maintaining customized hostage negotiation vehicles.

 Discover the 4 key features of a hostage negotiation vehicle in this detailed blog post.

 During this meeting, clients can tour the facility and see where and how their hostage negotiation vehicle will be manufactured.
-It also provides an opportunity to learn about new technology innovations being added to vehicles currently under construction.
-Our engineering team will review every element of your HNV design, answer your questions and make any adjustments or needed additions.
-Construction of your HNV will begin once the final designs are approved.
+It also provides an opportunity to learn about new technology being added to vehicles currently under construction.

 Check out this recent C-24 Crisis Negotiation Vehicle delivery to the FBI field office in Chicago, IL.

-Frontline Communications also maintains an exclusive Nationwide Service Network with over 93 service locations across the U.S. and Canada to provide routine maintenance, on-site repairs and technical system upgrades.
+Frontline Communications maintains an exclusive Nationwide Service Network with over 93 service locations across the U.S. and Canada to provide routine maintenance, on-site repairs and technical system upgrades.

 While state-of-the-art when built, hostage negotiation vehicle technology is constantly evolving.
 Frontline Communications technology refreshes is the process of updating system technology to ensure your vehicle is always equipped to provide the highest level of communication and crisis management support.